lyudaio/jcards/README.md

 This will output `ACE of SPADES`.

+# Documentation

+Documentation is automatically generated as Javadocs.
+We try to keep the library up to Javadoc standards so that the generated documentation is informative.
+[You can read the Javadocs here](https://lyuda.io).

 # Contributing

 We welcome and encourage contributions to jCards!
 Whether you're fixing a bug, adding a new feature, or simply improving the documentation, your help is greatly appreciated.